 How Much Do Travel Agents Make?
-A Travel Agent Salary
+Travel Agent Salary 2019

 HAR first published an article on travel agent salary to answer the question, How much do travel agents make?
 It was published 6 years ago, which is about 60 years in internet time.
 Thus, it was in need of an update!
+It's now updated to reflect 2019 travel agent salaries.
 If you're here, it's probably not your first time around the Google block.
 So you know that there are many answers to what (you possibly thought) was going to be a simple question.